poreniyi/accounting/README.md

 # accounting
-project for application domain class
+## project for application domain class

+## do not touch docker files
+### if you want to use docker then you will need:
+- docker engine
+- vscode
+- remote containers